 Start your own business

-You can also chose to become your own boss and start an online business or blog.
+You can also choose to become your own boss and start an online business or blog.
 The best way to do this is to create your own website where you can sell your products and/or services.
 I’m going to be honest with you, making money from blogging doesn’t happen overnight and is a very loooooong process (we compare it with running a marathon) but if you’re motivated and dedicated, it will give results!
+Here is how travel bloggers make money.

 So these are options to work online but maybe you don’t want to be depending on Wi-Fi.
 Instead of working in front of a screen all day long, you prefer to work overseas, have a completely new experience, meet many local people and learn more about the culture and daily life of the country you’re in.
 If that’s what you’re looking for, keep reading!